tommyrharper/bank-tech-test/README.md

 withdraw(amount) | This method allows you to withdraw money from the account.
 Use a number with up to two decimal places as the parameter. print_statement | This method will print your account statement to the console.

-You will something like this in your terminal:
+You will see something like this in your terminal:

 ## Screen Preview
 ![](./images/bank-tech-test-example.png)